righettod/toolbox-codescan/README.md

 Script to scan the current folder using a set of [SEMGREP rules](https://github.com/semgrep/semgrep-rules) with [SEMGREP](https://semgrep.dev/) OSS version.

 🐜 Findings will be stored in file `findings.json`.

+💡 This [script](https://github.com/righettod/toolbox-pentest-web/blob/master/scripts/generate-report-semgrep.py) can be used to obtains an overview of the findings identified and stored into the file `findings.json`.
+It is imported as the file `/tools/scripts/report.py`.

 💻 Usage & Example: